 Adapt to the World as it is Now, Not as it Was!

 The day the settlers arrived on Mauritius, the dodo bird’s peaceful life as it knew it was over.
 No matter how much the dodo bird may have wished for earlier happier times, those days were over.
 Gone were the times when the dodo bird could follow its usual routine and socialize freely.
 Gone were the days when the dodo bird could get its dinner of fruit and other forest menu items without any worries.
 Change had come to Mauritius in a big way!
 The dodo bird failed to adapt to the world as it had become.
 Senior leaders and operational managers must also adapt to the world as it is now, not as it was.
 Technological innovation, the four generations in the workplace, the Great Recession, global competition, social media, and the increasing power of the Internet are dynamic forces that have permanently altered the workplace.
 Business life as we knew it in earlier decades is over.

 The much maligned dodo bird has gotten a bad reputation!
 No doubt for hundreds or thousands of years it did just fine managing its existence.
 It was the dodo bird’s failure to adapt to its rapidly changing world that caused its demise.
 We all can learn something from the cautionary tale of the dodo bird!

-For more information about the complex change environment of our times read 10 Key Ways that the Nature of Work is Changing – Part 1 and 10 Key Ways that the Nature of Work is Changing – Part 2.
+For more information about the complex change environment of our times read How the World of Work is Changing (Part 1) and 10 Key Ways that the Nature How the World of Work is Changing (Part 2) of Work is Changing – Part 2.